Anusha020/FNP_sales_analysis/README.md

 - Excel formulas Index-Match, VLOOKUP, Correlation etc.
 - Slicers and Timelines
 - Charts for visualization (bar, line)

  **Files in This Repository**
 - Sales_Dashboard.xlsx — Excel file containing all sheets (orders, products, pivot tables, dashboard)
 - problem-statement.pdf — Description of the business scenario
 - sales-insights.pdf — Final insights
 - dashboard-screenshot.png — Visual preview of the dashboard
 - README.md — This file

+**Note**

+This was a guided project completed as a learning exercise.
+The goal was not just to practice Excel tools, but to understand the structure and thinking process behind real-world business reporting.

+I am currently working on original projects based on what I’ve learned.